-Imagine having repeated episodes where you stop breathing while asleep.
-Or suddenly fall asleep without warning, such as when you're driving a motor vehicle.
+Some people often stop breathing while sleeping or can fall asleep without warning, such as when driving a motor vehicle.

-That said, she has good news as well for sufferers of this rare condition.
+That said, she also has good news for sufferers of this rare condition.

 "I don't want to say that it never affects the risk class, but even if it is a severe degree of sleep apnea, if it is well-controlled and well-managed, they can get very favorable underwriting.
 It's only when it is severe and untreated that it becomes a risk classification issue," she says.